hack-technicolor/hack-technicolor/docs/Repository.md

 If you find another firmware for a Technicolor gateway which is not yet listed in this page, please, [open a new Issue on GitHub](https://github.com/kevdagoat/hack-technicolor/issues/new?assignees=&labels=Add+FW+Request&template=add-firmware.md&title=Add+_VERSION_+for+_BOARD_) so it can be added!

-### Guessing RBI Firmware URL's
+### Hunting RBI Firmware URL's

-The stock bootloader allows TFTP flashing only with the correct RBI firmware file for the hardware board mnemonic version (something like XXXX-X).
+The stock bootloader allows TFTP flashing only with the correct RBI firmware file for the hardware version, usually identified with a board mnemonic string like `XXXX-X`.
+HAving an RBI file for your Gateway board is therefore really important.

 The Firmware filename combination is usually ISP specific, so the first thing to do is to find another known firmware from the same ISP to get a better idea of how it should look like.
-As you can see from below links, it is often constructed by combining:
+As you can see from below links, it is often constructed by combining some tokens like product vendor, product name, hardware version, firmware version and special ISP-specific suffixes or prefixes.

-Product Vendor + **Hardware** + CRF + **Firmware**
+The ISP may have customized firmware version numbers to match their own versioning scheme.
+If so, check the contents of `/rom/etc/config/versioncusto`.
+Look for any firmware version prefiz, suffic, or complete string overrides.

 Using the web interface, go to `Advanced >>Gateway`.
-In here you will find the Product Vendor, Hardware Version (aka board mnemonic) and Firmware Version:
+In here you will find all basic information like Product Vendor, Hardware Version (aka board mnemonic) and Firmware Version (including any suffix or prefix):

 ```bash
 Global Information